JuanDeAguero/Flow/README.md

 }
 ```
 <br>
-After running three trials of this code on a machine with a NVIDIA QUADRO P5000, the best accuracy for classifying digits was 96%.
-This is a very simplistic convolutional network and it can be improved to achieved better accuracy.
+After running three trials of this code on a machine with a NVIDIA QUADRO P5000, the best accuracy for classifying digits was 96% after 10 epochs.
+This is a very simplistic convolutional network and it can be improved to achieve better accuracy.
 For example, introducing dropout.<br><br>
 <img src="chart1.png" />
 The total time for training was 21 minutes for the best trial.
 Other ML libraries such as Torch would train this network in less time (<10 mins).
 Nonetheless, <em>Flow</em> is at an early stage of development and it is reassuring to see how it can successfully train a convolutional neural network in reasonable time.